julen

 Stan Freberg

 If I had a theme song it would be, "Everybody Wants to be an Art Director."
 Freberg is one of those underappreciated modern American geniuses - hysterically funny and remarkably clever, Freberg managed to raise the levels of both advertising and humor, skewering everything and everyone.
 He's voiced countless cartoons, created some of the best advertising around, and made some of the best radio comedy ever.
+And his United States of America - that endlessly clever, quotable joy of a concept album, is a gift that keeps on giving.

 Frogs